-Further, BARDA has expressed concerns regarding our performance from April 1, 2009 through April 30, 2010 under our contract for the development of SparVaxTM.
-If we are unable to perform adequately under this contract, we may be at increased risk that BARDA will curtail our activities under, or terminate, that contract.
+Further, BARDA has expressed concerns regarding our past performance and our ability to successfully complete the current objectives within the existing cost ceiling and schedules under our contract for the development of SparVaxTM.
+We are in discussions with BARDA about modifying the activities under our current contract to focus primarily on the production of cGMP material, conducting another human clinical study, and demonstrating product stability.
+These modifications may result in reduced funding of our activities by BARDA.
+Further, if we are unable to perform adequately under this contract, including meeting milestones within one month of their due dates, we may be at increased risk that BARDA will curtail our activities under, or terminate, that contract.